 Contributions are made by the Club to an employee superannuation fund and are charged as expenses when incurred.
-All superannuation guarantee legislative requirements have been met.

 (s) Revenue Recognition

 Revenue is recognised at the fair value of the consideration received or receivable to the extent that it is probable that the economic benefits will flow to the Club and the revenue can be reliably measured, net of the amount of goods and services tax (GST).